python/mypy/docs/source/cheat_sheet_py3.rst

    def f(foo: A) -> int:  # This will fail at runtime with 'A' is not defined
        ...

-   # However, if you add the following magic import:
+   # However, if you add the following special import:
    from __future__ import annotations
    # It will work at runtime and type checking will succeed as long as there
    # is a class of that name later on in the file